Start a Career with Animals as a Military Spouse

 At Penn Foster, we understand that being married to a member of the military means you have a strong work ethic, lots of compassion, and unbreakable motivation.
 However, due to a commitment to the military, you require some flexibility to achieve your personal goals.
 Not always having stability in where you live and what your schedule looks like can make getting the education you crave a major challenge.
-With the kind of lifestyle that could change on a moment’s notice, we aim to provide a flexible education so your dreams can stand firm.
+With the kind of lifestyle that could change at a moment’s notice, we aim to provide a flexible education so your dreams can stand firm.
 Here are a few MyCAA students who have made their education work to achieve their dreams.

 Many military spouses form a strong bond with animals.
 While their spouse is away on active duty, a furry friend is often a reliable cuddle buddy.
 Being a military spouse requires a lot of patience and love.
 Those qualities can make a big impact in animal care fields.
-Just look at Sara Laure, a Vet Tech graduate.
+Just look at Sara Laure, a veterinary technician graduate.
 Sara is a military spouse who was adamant about building her career helping animals.

 “The MyCAA benefits made it extremely affordable to pursue my passion of working with animals and doing something that I will enjoy for the rest of my life.
-I have volunteered/worked in an animal related field since I was about 13 and the Veterinary Technology program through Penn Foster helped fine tune my skills and teach me so much more.
+I have volunteered/worked in an animal-related field since I was about 13 and the Veterinary Technology Program through Penn Foster helped fine tune my skills and teach me so much more.
 Once I graduated and passed the VTNE, I was given a raise at my place of employment.
 They make getting the career that you have always dreamed about affordable and let you do it on your own time.
 Penn Foster has made it possible for me to get the degree that I needed to do what I love.
 It is affordable and there is always someone there to help.
 As with any school there are ups and downs but if you have the drive to get to the finish line then Penn Foster is the school for you.”

 “I’m proud of the fact I took the steps to get back into school.
 Being a parent to 2 children, with sports, working a job and with a husband that deploys often I kept putting it aside.
 I finally said I can do this and with the encouragement from family and friends I made the commitment to do it.”